HamzaShaikh7/JournalApp/README.md

 # JournalApp

-This is our Journal Application.
+This is our Journal Application after new branch.